-Nobody likes to talk about their weaknesses, especially if they try to convince someone of giving them a job.
+Nobody likes to talk about their weaknesses, especially if they try to convince someone to hire them for a job in a bank.

 - communication skills